apgeorg/PID-Control/README.md

 ## Tuning PID Hyperparameters

-The PID hyperparameters was tuned experimental with the following algorithm[1]:
+The PID hyperparameters were tuned experimental with the following algorithm[1]:

 - Set all gains to 0.
 - Increase Kd until the system oscillates.